16 Sure Facts About Mrs. Doubtfire

 9. WILLIAMS DIDN’T KNOW THE BARBRA STREISAND LYRICS.

-Harvey Fierstein (Frank) and Scott Capurro (Jack) taught him “Don’t Rain On My Parade.”
+Harvey Fierstein (Frank) and Scott Capurro (Jack) taught Williams “Don’t Rain On My Parade.”

 10. WILLIAMS TRIED TO BREAK PIERCE BROSNAN'S CONCENTRATION.